navneetnavs/VidyaManthan/README.md

-# 📚 VidyaManthan — An Ed-Tech Platform
+# 📚 VidyaMantha — An Ed-Tech Platform (Studynotion)

 **VidyaManthan** is a full-featured Ed-Tech platform built with the **MERN stack** (MongoDB, Express.js, React.js, and Node.js).
 It provides a seamless experience for students to consume educational content and for instructors to create, manage, and monetize their courses.